iitalix/API-project/README.md

-# Mod 5 Project
+# Luxbnb

 <img width="1060" alt="luxbnb" src="https://github.com/iitalix/API-project/assets/115580381/4aa6fadb-865a-4f03-abe4-40a36f1dc867">

-This is my Airbnb clone, "luxbnb," Front-End project built on the previous API Back-end project.
+Luxbnb is an Airbnb-inspired website.
 The main technologies used are React/Redux, and Sequelize/PostGreSQL.

 The application can be accessed at the following link: https://lan-airbnb.onrender.com